pmem/pmdk/doc/libpmempool.3.md

 * **PMEMPOOL_DRY_RUN** - do not apply changes, only check for viability of synchronization.

-When adding or deleting replica, the two poolset files can differ only in the definitions of replicas which are to be added or deleted.
+When adding or deleting replicas, the two poolset files can differ only in the definitions of replicas which are to be added or deleted.
+One cannot add and remove replicas in the same step.
+Only one of these operations can be performed at a time.
+Reordering replicas can be combined with any of them.
 Also, to add a replica it is necessary for its effective size to match or exceed the pool size.
 Otherwise the whole operation fails and no changes are applied.
 Effective size of a replica is the sum of sizes of all its part files decreased